Common Names: sage, common sage, garden sage, true sage

-- Sage is generally regarded as safe by the U.S. Food and Drug Administration and is approved for food use as a spice or seasoning.
+- Sage is generally recognized as safe by the U.S. Food and Drug Administration and is approved for food use as a spice or seasoning.
 However, some species of sage contain thujone, which can affect the nervous system.
 Extended use or taking large amounts of sage leaf or oil may result in restlessness, vomiting, vertigo, rapid heart rate, tremors, seizures, and kidney damage.
-It also may lead to wheezing.
-Ingesting 12 drops or more of the essential oil is considered a toxic dose.
+Twelve drops or more of the essential oil is considered a toxic dose.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)